-- Six Steps for Safe and Effective Disinfectant Use (www.epa.gov/sites/production/files/2020-04/documents/disinfectants-onepager.pdf) - Ensure adequate supplies to minimize sharing of high-touch materials to the extent possible (e.g., by dedicating supplies or equipment to individual students) or limit the use of supplies and equipment to one small classroom cohort group at a time, allowing for time to clean and disinfect between use. - Avoid sharing electronic devices, books, toys, and other games or learning aids when possible, and ensure cleaning between uses. - Have students keep personal items in individually labeled cubbies, containers, desks, or lockers. - Handle nondisposable food service items minimally and wash them with hot water and soap or in a dishwasher.
+- Do not use cleaning products near children.
+Staff should ensure there is adequate ventilation when using these products to prevent children or themselves from inhaling toxic fumes.
+Securely store products away from children. - Ensure adequate supplies to minimize sharing of high-touch materials to the extent possible (e.g., by dedicating supplies or equipment to individual students) or limit the use of supplies and equipment to one small classroom cohort group at a time, allowing for time to clean and disinfect between use. - Avoid sharing electronic devices, books, toys, and other games or learning aids when possible, and ensure cleaning between uses. - Have students keep personal items in individually labeled cubbies, containers, desks, or lockers. - Handle nondisposable food service items minimally and wash them with hot water and soap or in a dishwasher.